THUGAF/SVRE-Nowcasting/README.md

-# Enhancing Spatial Variability Representation of Radar Nowcasting
+# Enhancing Spatial Variability Representation of Radar Nowcasting with Generative Adversarial Networks

-This repo contains a PyTorch implementation of the **Spatial Variability Representation Enhancement (SVRE)** method and the **Attentional Generative Adversarial Network (AGAN)** for improving radar nowcasting.
+This repo contains a PyTorch implementation of the **Spatial Variability Representation Enhancement (SVRE)** loss function and the **Attentional Generative Adversarial Network (AGAN)** for improving radar nowcasting.

 ## Dependencies